 This course is designed for students who are interested in improving their Oud ornamentation techniques and to extend their knowledge of the maqam system.

-Through this course, students will have the chance to progress their skills collaboratively while performing as a collective ensemble as well as playing solo.
+Students will have the chance to progress their skills collaboratively while performing as a collective ensemble as well as playing solo.
 A selection of traditional songs and pieces will be analyzed in detail, adding various ornamentations and dynamics.
-Maqams that will be explored in detail include: Ajam, Nahawand, Rast and Bayat.

 This Course is open to Taqasim students who have successfully completed the Intermediate and Upper Intermediate courses.